Download your Stripe account to a SQL database

 - Your data is always unencrypted as it passes through cloud-based systems.
 Your database must be reachable from the public internet, and your credentials shared with the cloud service.
 If their system is hacked, goes down, or their business closes your business will be negatively affected too.
 For optimal security database servers should not be reachable from the public internet.

 - Network latency between their server and your database may be high.
 Writes may only be applied hourly which does not give you the option for executing time sensitive reactive functions.

 - There is a developer time cost to developing and maintaining your own code, but if you only need very basic reports this could be preferable.

 Table Dog is designed and developed by Enzo from England.
-He loves dogs, SQL and the Stripe API.
-He is happy to chat about any of those things:
+Say Hello: